 Another important area in which these tools are used is reporting.
 Marketers can generate reports to find out which campaigns are generating the most impact.
-They can also see which referral sources bring in the most web traffic, whether those sources are ads or organic links.
+They can also see which referral sources bring in the most web traffic — whether those sources are ads or organic links.

 “Before marketing automation, marketers were dependent on IT resources to code emails, build landing pages and actually deploy mass emails.
 Marketing automation gives marketers the power and therefore saves time and money.”

-“Marketing automation at its best should enhance every program and process, improving the lead lifecycle journey for the sales team to trust the data and every effort driven by marketing,” Chung added.
+“Marketing automation at its best should enhance every program and process, improving the lead lifecycle journey for the sales team to trust the data and every effort driven by marketing,” she added.

-Bad Marketing Automation Examples
+Marketing Automation Worst Practices

 “All of marketing automation’s best features are data-related, but marketers rarely learn that.
 So if marketers don’t follow data best practices, they will eventually manage to mess up the whole process and do the opposite of what marketing automation is supposed to achieve.”

-“It’s the proverbial ‘garbage in/garbage out’ problem,” Chung said.
+“It’s the proverbial ‘garbage in/garbage out’ problem,” Chung explained.
 “However, there are ways to minimize the impact of junk data entering the marketing automation system, including using progressive profiling to gather additional information iteratively and using a data orchestration solution to automate data hygiene processes.”

-Marketing Automation Pricing and Selection Process
+Marketing Automation Platform Pricing

 - Per month subscription plans